pm0kjp/katacoda-scenarios/rstudio/step1.md

 # RStudio Attempt \#1

 Click in the "RStudio Demo" tab to the right...
 **it may take a few minutes to load**.
 You might see what looks like an error screen, such as the one below.
 Don't panic!
+And don't hit "Continue" until you're ready to end :)

 ![Don't panic, this is expected behavior.](load_screen.png)